sourcegraph/sourcegraph-public-snapshot/doc/cody/core-concepts/cody-gateway.md

 The code that powers Cody Gateway is also [source-available](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph$+f:cmd/cody-gateway+lang:go&patternType=lucky&sm=1&groupBy=path) for audit.

-For more details about Cody Gateway security practices, please reach out to your site administrator.
+For more details about Cody Gateway security practices, please reach out to your account manager.
 You can also refer to the [Cody usage and privacy notice](https://about.sourcegraph.com/terms/cody-notice) for more privacy details about Cody in general.